 Among the world’s finest destinations for mammals, Colombia is home to a mouth-watering array of rarities, including spectacled bear, mountain tapir and an extensive array of primates, all alongside some world-class birds and scenery.

-Our pioneering trip visits two exceptional wildlife areas, the paramo habitat of Chingaza National Park and the subtropical cloud forest of Otun Quimbaya, a small community-run reserve.
+Our pioneering trip visits three exceptional wildlife areas, the paramo habitat of Chingaza National Park and the subtropical cloud forest of Santa Rosa and Otun Quimbaya, a small community-run reserve.
 Our two principal target species, spectacled bear and mountain tapir, are among South America’s most charismatic and elusive mammals, but on this itinerary, we have excellent chances to see both.
-In Chingaza National Park, our quest is to find the remarkable spectacled bear among a beautiful montane landscape of paramo, while in Otun Quimbaya we have found an excellent location to observe the normally very shy and thick-furred mountain tapir.
+In Chingaza National Park, our quest is to find the remarkable spectacled bear among a beautiful montane landscape of paramo, while in both Santa Rosa and Otun Quimbaya we've found an excellent location to observe the normally very shy and thick-furred mountain tapir.

 Whilst spectacled bear and mountain tapir are our principal targets, there's an excellent diversity of other sought-after and little-known mammals we hope to find, including the only recently described to science, olinguito, and the endemic stump-tailed porcupine at a new cloud forest reserve.
 Other highlights include lemurine night monkey, kinkajou, Central American woolly opossum, mountain paca, common opossum, crab-eating fox and nine-banded armadillo.